Yinnar: Creamery & butter factory

 A new butter factory was established in 1929 and was located at main street, Yinnar.
 This factory was later operated by Nestlé from 1940 and Murray Goulburn.

 Since 1982 the factory has been used by an art resource collective 'Arc Yinnar'.

-Trades

-Mechanics

-There are two mechanical repairs shops in Yinnar, 'Mark Smee Motors' and 'Stirling Motors'.

 Landmarks

 Anglican church

 The first church was established in 1888 on land donated by Mr. George Firmin, and this was the United Church (Anglican, Presbyterian & Methodist) which is now known as St Matthews.

 Methodist church

 Yinnar Methodist Church was established 6 October 1934.

 Catholic church

 The Yinnar Catholic Church Our Lady Of Good Counsel was established 26 April 1903 on land donated by Mr John Quigley.

 Church of England

 The Church of England in Yinnar South known as Holy Innocents was established in 1894.

 Mechanics' Institute

 The Mechanics' Institute was built in 1888.
 It served as a community centre for the district until its ultimate destruction by fire in 1963.